Connor9994/Twitter-Filter/README.md

 # Twitter Word Filter

 ## Overview
 This user script automatically filters out tweets containing specific words, phrases, or emojis from your Twitter/X timeline.
 It runs in the background while you browse Twitter/X and removes matching tweets in real-time.
+The default blocks on Twitter only block content in the body of the post.
+This will also filter out users with those items in their names.

 ## Features
 - **Real-time filtering**: Continuously scans your timeline as you browse